department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-research-plan.md

-# Research Plan for Authenticated Experience My VA - Dot Indicator/Slim Alert, February 2024
+# Research Plan for Authenticated Experience My VA - Dot Indicator/Slim Alert, March 2024
 _This includes additions to and revisions of the original plan created by Angela Agosto in October 2023_

 ## Background